kaefe64/Arduino_uSDX_Pico_FFT_Proj/README.md

     Reduce the value of R25 to 10R.
 ![Main Block Diagram](Pictures/PTTout.png)

-- Use 5V or 3v3 to power the ILI9341 display depending on your version.
+- Use 5V or 3v3 to power the ILI9341 display depending on your display version.
 <br>

 ## Software Notes<br>